 There’s learning a new language, and then there’s learning argot.
-For language learners who want to experience another culture like a local, argot is your passport to the language that is really spoken on the streets, in the shops, and in the nightlife of your destination.
+If you want to experience another culture like a local, argot is your passport to the language that is really spoken on the streets of your destination.

 What is argot?

 In short, it’s slang.
 The lines of different argot often exist along certain social classes, groups, and identities.